MicrosoftDocs/sdk-api/sdk-api-src/content/windns/ns-windns-__unnamed_struct_36.md

 ### -field cAlgNameLength

-The length, in bytes, of the <b>pAlgorithmPacket</b> member.
+The length, in bytes, of the <b>pNameAlgorithm</b> member.

 ### -field bPacketPointers

-Reserved for future use.
+Reserved.
 Do not use.

 ## -remarks